 Materials for aerospace application challenges

 Need to handle extreme temperatures, use authentic materials, and save weight?
-Get complete material certifications and traceability, plastic materials expertise, ISO 9001:2008 facilities with AS9120A certification, and decades of aerospace experience, all from one source.
+Get complete material certifications and traceability, plastic materials expertise, ISO 9001:2015 certification, and decades of aerospace experience, all from one source.

 Replace metals with plastics, to achieve weight & cost savings